Humanities Definition: What are the Humanities?

 A Research Grant supports work to encourage scholarly research in the humanities, especially topics relevant to South Dakota culture and heritage.
 Applicants must include a plan for a minimum of three public presentations of the research.
 Requests cannot exceed $2,500.

-A slate of more than 80 speakers with the SDHC's Speakers Bureau offers a depth of topics that groups across South Dakota can bring to their communities.
+A slate of 70 speakers with the SDHC's Speakers Bureau offers a depth of topics that groups across South Dakota can bring to their communities.

 The Council supports nearly 150 Speakers Bureau events annually, across a range of humanities-related subjects.